robotix/2020.robotix.in/_events/droidblitz.markdown

 ###General Rules

+* All arena dimensions may have a tolerance (error) of up to 10%.

 * Maximum number of participants allowed per team:** 5 people.**

 * The participants will be provided with **220 Volts, 50 Hz** standard AC supply.